meteoscientific/website/src/pages/updating-git-tokens.md

 # How to Update Your GitHub Personal Access Token (PAT)

 Follow these steps to update your GitHub Personal Access Token when it expires or needs regeneration.
+Basically you're going to regenerate your token, make sure the permisisons are correct, then update the token in your .env file.

 ---